Mnubi/Green-Star-Talent/README.md

 ## Description
 {The website searches for talents from people who are marginalized or have a humble background.
 The website also accepts donations from donors who would like to support the work done.  }
 ## Setup/Installation Requirements
-{There is no special installation is needed.
-The website runs on all browsers.
-You can run it on chrome browser.}
+{There is no special installation that is needed.
+The website runs on all browsers and it is supported on most devices.}
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{There are no known bugs in this website}
 ## Technologies Used
 {We used following technologies;
 Html